leoniefelberd/nextjs-netlify-blog-template-2/content/home.md

 ---
-title: new test from netlify cms
+title: yeah its starting now!
 date: 2019-03-17T19:31:20.591Z
 cats:
   - description: Maru is a Scottish Fold from Japan, and he loves boxes.